eeliuqin/california-readmission-rate-analysis/README.md

 **Recommendation**:
 - Pay more attention to patients groups with have higher readmission rates, provide early discharge planning and follow-up instructions.
-- Add more General Acute Care Hospitals in areas with high readmission rates and scarce hospital resources, and cooperate with nearby hospitals with abundant resources.
+- Open more General Acute Care Hospitals in areas with high readmission rates and scarce hospital resources, and cooperate with nearby hospitals with abundant resources.
-- Add more Rehabilitation Clinics, or provide assistance for patients to connect to those clinics.
+- Open more Rehabilitation Clinics, or provide assistance for patients to connect to those clinics.